- Pathogenesis of sexual human immunodeficiency virus (HIV) transmission

 - Optimization and standardization of mucosal sampling techniques and cryopreservation

-- Role of herpes simplex virus (HSV) infection in sexual HIV transmission
+- Role of herpes simplex virus (HSV) infection in HIV latency

 - Effects of progestin-containing contraceptives on HIV risk